tudelft3d/val3dity/README.md

 Each `<gml:Solid>` in the file will be individually validated and a summary report will be output.

+To validate all the MultiSurfaces in a GML or CityGML file:

+    $ ./val3dity myfile.gml -p MS

 For a full report in XML format:

-    $ ./val3dity myfile.gml --oxml report.xml
+    $ ./val3dity myfile.gml --oxml myreport.xml

-Other formats can also be used as input, the volumetric primitives are then validated according to the ISO19107 definitions:
+Other formats can also be used as input, the 3D primitives will then validated according to the ISO19107 definitions:

   1. OBJ (a file can contain more than 1 object, each will be validated individually)
   1. OFF
   1. [POLY](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html#ff_poly), there are several examples of test datasets in the folder `data/poly/`, see the `README.txt`
   1. [all the formats supported by Assimp](http://www.assimp.org/main_features_formats.html) can in theory be used, although I haven't tested them all.
 OBJ and OFF surely work.

-This [FAQ for the web-application](http://geovalidation.bk.tudelft.nl/val3dity/faq) can help answer some questions I believe.

-# Web-application

-If you're running Windows and/or you don't want to go through the troubles of compiling, we suggest you use the [web application](http://geovalidation.bk.tudelft.nl/val3dity).
-It takes as input a GML file (of any flavour, including CityGML for instance) containing one or more `<gml:Solids>`.
+In a OBJ/OFF/STL file, each primitive will be validated according to the ISO 19107 rules.
+Observe that OBJ/OFF/STL have no mechanism to define inner shells, and thus a solid will be formed by only its exterior shell.
+Validating one primitive in OBJ as a MultiSurface (`-p MS` option) will validate individually each surface according to the ISO 19107 rules, without ensuring that they form a 2-manifold.

+See the [FAQ for the web application](http://geovalidation.bk.tudelft.nl/val3dity/faq) for more details.

 # Configurations